urostripunovic/share-recipes-now-backend/public/Backend.md

 - Redo the comment table to ensure that the comments reset for each post and that they have a unique key with their recipe, test it out as well
 - Change all end points to routes with their corresponding database calls to functions for readability and testing.
 - One for the user to update their recipes, RecipeIngredient, Instruction and Recipe
+- Test the delete end points for ingredient and instruction
 ### Update recipe